 The Trainers Hub provides an effective, efficient transfer of knowledge: serving as the go-to resource for organizations needing expert trainers to help strengthen their workforce — and for expert trainers seeking opportunities to share their knowledge and skills.

 We offer a supportive, committed, forward-looking community of practice to help health and social service professionals thrive.
-This community is based on an unshakeable belief that we are more successful and have more impact when we break down silos and work together — connecting, learning, and sharing information to increase our expertise and build partnerships.
+Our community is based on the belief that we are more successful and have more impact when we work together — connecting, learning, and sharing information to increase our expertise and build partnerships.
 We know that through collaboration, we can be more nimble — moving more quickly and effectively to transfer knowledge and innovation into the hands of practitioners.